owenburton/scholar-stats/README.md

 - make more OOP (Classes)
 - more descriptive iterator var names
 - for loop for try/catch blocks
-- write note about the app's accuracy in identifying author positions
 - polish code
 - ask for code reviews